matrix-io/matrix-creator-malos/docs/gpio.md

 ### Errors

-This driver report errors when an invalid configuration is sent.
+This driver reports errors when an invalid configuration is sent.

 ### Write

-All pins on matrix creator starting like inputs.
+All pins on matrix creator start as inputs.
 For change to outputs the driver need message for each pin on OUTPUT mode. (see Javascript example below)

 ### Read